 - Perfect for: Any of my Smoothie Recipes!

-- Price: $340
+- Price: $450

 - It comes with a tamper and it worked really well for my No-Churn Vegan Banana "Nice" Cream, although I did have to let the bananas thaw just a little bit and added some extra almond milk to help it out.
-When I used frozen solid banana it timed out when making nice cream and I had to wait 10 minutes for it to start working again, which didn't happen with any of the other blenders I tested.
+When I used frozen solid banana it timed out when making "nice" cream and I had to wait 10 minutes for it to start working again, which didn't happen with any of the other blenders I tested.

 - Perfect for: Baked goods!
 I made Dye-Free Green Muffins and saw no bits of spinach after blending, which I think is a good test!
 It would also work well for Sweet Potato Blender Muffins.

 I also tested the KitchenAid Variable Speed.
-It's not as powerful or fast as my main KitchenAid but did a great job with smoothies, cashew cream, Green Aid Smoothie, and Avocado Chocolate Pudding.
+It's not as powerful or fast as my main KitchenAid but did a great job with smoothies, cashew cream, this Green Smoothie and Avocado Chocolate Pudding.
 It's a GREAT option in the $250 range and I continue to be impressed with KitchenAid products!
 I will say that if you're shopping in this price range, I really do recommend going for a refurbished KitchenAid Pro Line Blender instead!

-Best Blender Under $200: Beast Health Blender Review
+Best Blender Under $200: Beast Health Blender

 I LOVE the look of this one!
 It’s super sleek and modern looking.
-It's also really compact, which is nice if you're trying to utilize space in a smaller kitchen.
+It's also really compact, which is nice if you're trying to utilize space in a small kitchen.
 I made Instant Vegan Chocolate Pudding with it on Instagram Live and everyone was impressed by how smooth it was!
 Overall, this is probably my favorite option at a lower price point and I've been recommending it often on Instagram.

 - The Beast container isn't as big as my KitchenAid, but it's still super powerful and creates smooth results.
 For our family of five it can be somewhat limiting in terms of the size.
 As a personal blender it works great!
 I can make two large serving smoothies in it.